jenkins-x/jx-docs/content/en/docs/labs/boot/progressive-delivery.md

 ### Defaulting to use Canary

-Run the following command to default to using canary deployments and horizontal pod autoscaling...
+Run the following command to default to using canary deployments and horizontal pod autoscaling whenever you [create a new quickstart](/docs/getting-started/first-project/create-quickstart/) or [import a project](/docs/using-jx/creating/import/)

 ```bash
 jx edit deploy --team --canary --hpa
 ```

-This will enable all new quickstarts and imported projects to use canary rollouts.
+This will enable all new quickstarts and imported projects to use canary rollouts and use horizontal pod autoscaling in all environments.

 You can switch the defaults back again at any time or configure any app to change its defaults by running `jx edit deploy` inside a git clone of an application.